t-mullen/simple-signal/README.md

 #### `request.initiator.id`

-`id` of the peer initiating the request.
+`id` of the socket used by the client initiating the request.

 #### `request.receiver.id`

-`id` of the peer that will receive the request.
+`id` of the socket used by the client that will receive the request.

 #### `request.metadata`

-Any additional metadata passed by the requesting peer.
+Any additional metadata passed by the requesting client.

 #### `request.forward([id], [metadata])`

 Allow the request to continue. *Listening to "request" and not calling this method will block the request.*

-Optional `id` is the receiver of the request, allowing you to reroute requests to different peers.
+Optional `id` is the receiver of the request, allowing you to reroute requests to different clients.

 Optional `metadata` is any serializable object to be passed along with the request.